Chapter 7 Bankruptcy in Oklahoma: What You Need to Know

 Lower costs in key areas balance out lower incomes.
 The median Oklahoma home sale price, as reported by RealtyTrac, is also a little lower than the national median.
 The more affordable cost of living has new residents moving to Oklahoma.
 In the past few years, Kiplinger has rated Oklahoma City the number one place in the country to start a business, and listed the city among the 10 most affordable cities in the United States.

-However, the state unemployment rate could use some work, and is likely to see an uptick due to the coronavirus economic slowdown.
-That means some Oklahoma residents will be facing difficult economic times.
+However, the state unemployment rate remains high, which means some Oklahoma residents will be facing difficult economic times.

 Oklahoma Bankruptcy Exemptions